 My name is Hannah Neuenschwander (New-inch-wander); I’m a born and raised Texan living in the Midwest.
 I grew up in a small town in the beautiful Texas Hill Country where I spent most of my time outdoors, riding horses, and playing in the mud.

 After high school, I attended Texas A&M University where I pursued a degree in Animal Science and a minor in Business Administration.
 If you’d asked me back then what I thought I’d be doing after graduation, I wouldn’t have had a good answer.
 If you told me I’d move to the Midwest in the dead of winter to work in seed production, I wouldn’t have believed you.

 Texan Meets Midwest

-As it turns out, that leap of faith sent me soaring on a path of self-discovery.
-Since becoming a part of the agriculture industry I’ve found my voice and come out of my shell.
-Over the past few years I’ve had the opportunity to Skype with classrooms and teachers all over the US, I was a guest-host on Dr. Kevin Folta’s popular Talking Biotech Podcast, I’ve mastered presentations, and even given a keynote speech to 100 Louisiana Farm Bureau Young Farmers & Ranchers.
-All of these are things I never would have believed I’d do if you’d asked me three years ago.
-I think I just needed something worth speaking up for.
+Growing up and all through college I was a quiet, shy person who lacked confidence.
+However, the leap of faith that took me so far from home sent me soaring on a path of self-discovery.
+Since becoming a part of the agriculture industry I’ve found my voice and started to bloom.
+Over the past few years I’ve had the opportunity to Skype with classrooms and teachers all over the US, be a guest-host on Dr. Kevin Folta’s popular Talking Biotech Podcast, master presentations, and even give a keynote to 100 Louisiana Farm Bureau Young Farmers & Ranchers.
+All of these are things I never would have believed I’d do if you’d asked me just three years ago.
+Now I realize I just needed something worth speaking up for.